kuzzleio/documentation-old/README.md

 `npm install`

-> builds the documentation in production mode and index content into algolia
+> build the documentation in production mode and index content into algolia

-`node index.js --gzip  --algolia-private-key <key>`
+`node index.js --build-host http://docs.kuzzle.io --build-path /v/edge --build-compress --algolia-private-key <key>`

 > bind a webserver on 8080 with livereload and watch enabled